mridul037/mridul037/README.md

 **Quote of the hour:**

-Success is a lousy teacher.
-It seduces smart people into thinking they can't lose.
+Software is a discipline of detail, and that is a deep, horrendous fundamental problem with software.

-~ Bill Gates
+~ L. Peter Deutsch
 <pre>

 </pre>